MicrosoftDocs/Devices-docs/surface/considerations-for-surface-and-system-center-configuration-manager.md

 ---
 title: Considerations for Surface and Microsoft Endpoint Configuration Manager
-description: The management and deployment of Surface devices with Configuration Manager is fundamentally the same as any other PC; this article describes scenarios that may require additional considerations.
+description: The management and deployment of Surface devices with Configuration Manager is fundamentally the same as any other PC; this article describes scenarios that may require other considerations.
 keywords: manage, deployment, updates, driver, firmware ms.prod: w10 ms.mktglfcycl: deploy